-- Reviews risk governance implementation, performs quality reviews of risk processes and tests adherence to business standards including the internal control framework; - Evaluates and makes recommendations for improvements in the effectiveness of the system of internal controls and governance through the application of a systematic, disciplined auditing approach; - Develops an audit universe covering all risks, including those arising from outsourced and co-sourced functions which is defined and revised annually using a risk-based approach and subsequently used to steer and prioritise internal audit activities in the context of an overall objective to obtain adequate coverage of the entire universe within a 5-year audit plan; - Issues an audit report including recommendations based on facts and professional judgement and a summary of the most important results, including an overall assessment for each audit performed; - Performs follow-up monitoring to ensure the deficiencies are resolved.
+- Reviews risk governance implementation, performs quality reviews of risk processes and tests adherence to business standards including the internal control framework; - Evaluates and makes recommendations for improvements in the effectiveness of the system of internal controls and governance through the application of a systematic, disciplined auditing approach; - Develops an audit universe covering all risks, including those arising from outsourced and co-sourced functions which is defined and revised annually using a risk-based approach and subsequently used to steer and prioritise internal audit activities in the context of an overall objective to obtain adequate coverage of the entire universe within a 5-year audit plan; - Issues an audit report including recommendations based on facts and professional judgement and a summary of the most important results, including an overall assessment for each audit performed; - Performs follow-up monitoring to ensure the deficiencies are resolved; and - Reviews the Internal Audit Policy on an annual basis to ensure that the roles, responsibilities, tasks and reporting requirements in respect of the Internal Audit function are appropriate.
+The policy is supplemented by the local Standard Audit Manual, which is derived from the Allianz Group Standard Audit Manual.